solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 - If your data accounts are too large for the Stack, wrap them in `Box` to allocate them to the Heap
 - Use Zero-Copy to deal with accounts that are too large for `Box` (< 10MB)
-- The size and the order of fields in an account matter; put variable length fields at the end
+- The size and the order of fields in an account matter; put the variable length fields at the end
 - Solana can process in parallel, but you can still run into bottlenecks; be mindful of "shared" accounts that all users interacting with the program have